 The anchorage is off the docks, and holding is fair in 15 to 20 feet, with a sand bottom.
 The anchorage can be rolly, so try it for lunch, and if you feel comfortable there, stay overnight.

 You can use the dock for your dinghy, but use a stern anchor to keep it from riding underneath where it will be damaged.
 Leave plenty of room for local boats to come onto the outer end and south side of the dock.

-Patrick Chavailler has an art gallery on Palm Island.
-He is the Palm Island doctor and helps yachting people in an emergency (458-8829).
+Patrick Chavailler, who used to have an art gallery and doctor’s office on Palm Island, has now moved to Bequia.
 He does great underwater and boating scenes and undertakes yacht commissions.
 He also prints his work on tiles (fabulous) and offers limited edition prints.
-Ask reception for directions, or visit him in the Anchorage Hotel in Union.
+Look him up if you stop in Bequia.